Battle of Boshof: Battle

 De Villebois-Mareuil's force lay on two small hills (or Kopjes) - the foreign volunteers on one and the Boers on the other.
 By 3pm the British force were setting up positions around the hills.
 A bombardment by four 15 pounder guns then commenced, along with suppressing fire by a Maxim machine gun.

 As the yeomanry prepared to close with the bayonet, the Boers on the hill saw that they were being outflanked and asked De Villebois-Mareuil to withdraw but he flatly refused.
 He was hoping for a thunderstorm which was coming their way to aid him.
 The pounding increased the casualties and the Boers saw the hopelessness of the situation - they mounted their horses and fought their way out.
 De Villebois-Mareuil and the French were left to attempt to make a gallant but futile last stand.
 The Kimberley Mounted Corps crept up on the right and the rest of the Yeomen dismounted and did the same on the left.
 Both sides were close and the British artillery had to be careful when firing in order not to hit their own men.
 Some of the French tried to escape by mounting horses but were all taken down easily in a hail of rifle fire.
 Still the rest refused to surrender.
 Nevertheless, the Yeomanry took advantage and moved through the bushes and boulders around the hills.
 They slowly crept up ever closer, and casualties were light.
 Within a few hours of fighting De Villebois-Mareuil was killed by a shell and morale sank amongst the volunteers.
 Seeing the panic the Yeomanry now only within fifteen yards of the fortified positions fixed bayonets and charged.

 By 6pm with darkness having approached the volunteers waved a white flag and the surviving volunteers surrendered.
 The thunderstorm that could have covered their retreat then came across the battlefield.
 The battle lasted only three hours - in all eleven of the volunteers were killed, the rest were wounded and captured.
-De Villebois-Mareuil's Aide-de-camp Comté Pierre de Bréda was captured and was treated with chivalry by Methuan.
-In addition Prince Bagratian of Tiflis, a Russian volunteer was killed.
+De Villebois-Mareuil's Aide-de-camp Comté Pierre de Bréda was captured and was treated with chivalry by Methuen.
+In addition Prince Bagration of Tiflis, a Russian volunteer was captured.
 British losses were three killed and ten wounded.

 Aftermath

-One week after his death the Boer Foreign Legion was disbanded and placed under General De la Rey to continue with the Guerilla Phase of the War.
+One week after his death the Boer Foreign Legion was disbanded and placed under General De la Rey to continue with the guerrilla phase of the war.

 The battle was the first time that the Imperial Horse Yeomanry had fought and was also their first victory.

 British troops buried De Villebois-Mareuil with full military honours.
 A mass was arranged by the Ligue de la patrie française which was held in his honour at the Notre Dame de Paris which 10,000 people attended.
 De Villebois-Mareuil's horse was taken to Britain by Lord Chesham, where it lived until February 1911.

 A monument was later erected on the Farm Middelkuil, ten kilometres East of Boshof, where the battle took place, to commemorate battle.